unstoppabledomains/dev-docs/developer-toolkit/reference/ethereum-providers.md

 ## Ethereum Nodes

-An Ethereum node is a computer running the Ethereum client software.
-They are responsible for mining Ethereum, verifying transactions on the blockchain, and keeping the network secure and the data accurate.
-There are different types of nodes:
+Ethereum nodes are computers that run the Ethereum client software.
+They perform various functions such as mining Ethereum, verifying transactions on the blockchain, and maintaining the security and accuracy of the network.
+There are different types of nodes available:

-### Full Node

-They store the entire blockchain data and participate in mining Ethereum and validating new blocks.
+* `Full Nodes`: These nodes store the entire blockchain data and are involved in the mining and validating of new blocks.

-### Light Node

-They do not store the entire blockchain data but request it from a full node.
-Light nodes allow low-end devices to participate in the Ethereum network.
+* `Light Nodes`: These nodes do not store the entire blockchain data but instead request it from a full node.
+This allows low-end devices to participate in the Ethereum network.

-### Archive Node

-They store all the data from full nodes and build an archive of historical states.
-Archive nodes are handy for services like block explorers, wallet vendors, and on-chain analytics.
+* `Archive Nodes`: These nodes store all the data from full nodes and create an archive of historical states.
+Archive nodes are useful for services such as block explorers, wallet vendors, and on-chain analytics.

 ## Node Service Providers

-Node service providers run optimized and distributed node infrastructures, then expose an interface for you to access the functionalities of the node and participate in the network.
-They bear all the maintenance and operational responsibility of the blockchain node, so you can focus on developing your application or product instead.
+Node service providers operate optimized and distributed node infrastructures, providing an interface for users to access the node's functionality and participate in the network.
+These providers are responsible for maintaining and operating the blockchain node, allowing users to focus on developing their applications or products.

 ## Using Custom Ethereum Providers

-Each of the Resolution Libraries supports an Ethereum provider URL for configuration.
-You can obtain a provider URL from a service like Alchemy, where getting an API key is free and only requires creating an account.

-To choose an alternative Ethereum provider see the [Nodes as a Service](https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/) guide.
+Each of the Resolution Libraries supports using an Ethereum provider URL for configuration.
+You can obtain this URL from a service like Alchemy, which offers a free API key to users who create an account.
+If you wish to use an alternative Ethereum provider, see the [Nodes as a Service](https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/) guide for more information.

 ```javascript JavaScript
 const {default: Resolution} = require('@unstoppabledomains/resolution');